lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 [Material UI](http://www.material-ui.com/#/) is a library of React components that provide you a simple to use implementation of Google's [Material Design guidelines](https://material.io/guidelines/), that can be configured to represent your own brand.

-Google's [Material Design guidelines](https://material.io/guidelines/) seeks to set out the language needed to describe classic principles of good design, with the innovation and possibilities of modern technology.
+Google's [Material Design guidelines](https://material.io/guidelines/) seek to set out the language needed to describe classic principles of good design, with the innovation and possibilities of modern technology.
 Design guidelines have been core to what print-based media businesses have done for years, setting out typography, grids, space, scale, color, and use of imagery so that creativity can evolve within margins that do not allow designers to stray too from the brand.

 Material UI's current version is not quite a frontend framework as it lacks certain components a lot of developers look for.
 The core team had a vision to enable developers to utilize Material Design guidelines without being opinionated about layouts, for which there are other libraries available.
 But Material UI provides a strong foundation to produce brand design guidelines for frontend developers to work from.